-- Many business buyers want to acquire a company that they can improve by using their talents, skills, and ideas.
-If the business is positioned as being perfect then it may be difficult to determine how to improve the business.
+Many business buyers want to acquire a company that they can improve by using their talents, skills, and ideas.
+If the business is positioned as being perfect then it may be difficult to determine how to improve it.

-- It is extremely important to establish trust with a buyer to get a business sale closed.
-If a buyer asks about problems or business weaknesses and the business broker or seller responds that there are no problems, it will not be credible and will cause the buyer to question the seller's integrity and to be skeptical of other representations.
+It is extremely important to establish trust with a buyer to get a business sale closed.
+If a buyer asks about problems or business weaknesses and the business broker or seller responds that there are none, it may cause the buyer to question the seller's transparency & integrity.

-- If a buyer believes that there aren't any obvious improvements that can be made to the business, it may actually result in a lower price since there may be less future financial up-side potential.
+If a buyer believes that there aren't any obvious improvements that can be made to the business, it may actually result in a lower price since there may be less potential for future financial up-side.

 A business buyer who has looked at other businesses will understand the realities of business ownership and won’t expect perfection.
 Instead of marketing the business as being perfect, a better approach is to share weaknesses of the business but position them as fixable problems and opportunities.
-A good business broker or investment banker can provide perspective on what to fix, and what to leave for the next owner to fix.
+A good business broker or investment banker can provide perspective on what should be fixed in advance of a sale, and what might be better to leave as-is for the next owner to fix.